pudly/schmopera-hugo/content/articles/talking-with-singers-gyula-nagy.md

 date = "2016-11-03T16:18:00+00:00"
 lastmod = "2016-11-08T10:00:00+00:00"
 publishDate = "2016-11-08T10:00:00+00:00"
-short_description = "He takes seriously the artistic work he does as a singer, yet the come-what-may attitude that Nagy has about his pursuit of singing is one of his biggest advantages. \"If I hadn't gotten this [position at the ROH], then probably I would have gone on auditioning on my own,\" he says of the Jette Parker programme's influence on his career. \"I would have managed somehow.
-It would have been really different, but there would have been another way.\"" slug = "talking-with-singers-gyula-nagy" title = "Talking with singers: Gyula Nagy"
+short_description = "He takes seriously the artistic work he does as a singer, yet the come-what-may attitude that Nagy has about his pursuit of singing is one of his biggest advantages. &quot;If I hadn&#039;t gotten this [position at the ROH], then probably I would have gone on auditioning on my own,&quot; he says of the Jette Parker programme&#039;s influence on his career. &quot;I would have managed somehow.
+It would have been really different, but there would have been another way.&quot;" slug = "talking-with-singers-gyula-nagy" title = "Talking with singers: Gyula Nagy"
 +++